Pacific Airlines: Jetstar Pacific

 In January 2010, clarifications about Nam surfaced when Vietnamese authorities reportedly detained the former CEO and prevented COO Daniela Masilli and CFO Tristan Freeman from leaving the country.
 This was part of an investigation into fuel hedging losses, which reportedly had cost the airline US$31 million.
 Qantas responded to the complication by replacing the two administrators.
 Due to the investigation into fuel-hedging allegations, growth plans at the airline were stalled.

 Funding issues persisted through 2011.
 In addition to the fuel price fluctuations, compounded by the government-sanctioned fare cap, JPA had to address lease and maintenance fees for its aircraft.
 During the year, reports indicated that VAC would re-assume control of the carrier; according to Saigon Tiep Thi, the SCIC would transfer 70% of its shares to Vietnam Airlines.
-However, the Jetstar Group denied such speculation.
+However, Jetstar denied such speculation.
 On 16 January 2012, the Vietnamese government confirmed the allegations by Saigon Tiep Thi by decreeing a transfer of SCIC shares to Vietnam Airlines, which took place in February.
 The transfer brought forward plans by Vietnam Airlines to have its own LCC by 2014.
 As part of its current expansion plan, it is intended that Jetstar Pacific will have up to 15 Airbus A320s by the end of 2015.
-The remaining 30% of Jetstar Pacific was held by Qantas Group (most likely for naming rights).
+The remaining 30% of Jetstar Pacific was held by Qantas (most likely for naming rights).

 Return as Pacific Airlines

-In June 2020, Vietnam Airlines announced that it would takeover all Qantas Group's shares and increase its ownership of Jetstar Pacific to 98%.
+In June 2020, Vietnam Airlines announced that it would take over all Qantas's shares and increase its ownership of Jetstar Pacific to 98%.
 The airline will no longer be operating under the Jetstar brand, but will revert to its original name Pacific Airlines.
 The ticketing system will also be migrated from the Qantas-based system used by Jetstar to the Sabre system used by Vietnam Airlines.

-Financial issues & restructuring proposal
+Financial issues and restructuring proposal

-Approximately one year after the Qantas withdrawal, in June 2021, Vietnam Airlines has declared that the impact of Covid-19 has resulted in the financial situation of Pacific Airlines being "extremely serious", posing the possibilities of insolvency and termination of operations.
+Approximately one year after the Qantas withdrawal, in June 2021, Vietnam Airlines declared that the impact of COVID-19 had resulted in the financial situation of Pacific Airlines being "extremely serious", posing the possibilities of insolvency and termination of operations.
 The Vietnamese state-owned flag carrier is looking for investors in order to restructure Pacific Airlines, however, it was revealed that the investor selection process faced many legal and other obstacles due to the fact that it (both Vietnam Airlines and Pacific Airlines) is a state-owned enterprise, admitting that the situation of Pacific Airlines "would be at risk" if no agreement is reached.

+In March 2024, due to serious difficulties, Pacific Airlines declared pausing its operations, with its parent Vietnam Airlines handling all the affected customers.

+The carrier restarted operations by June 2024 with three Airbus A321s from Vietnam Airlines, mostly to maintain its air operator's certificate.

 Destinations

-As of 2020, Pacific Airlines operates more than 40 daily flights to domestic destinations from its main hub at Tan Son Nhat International Airport.
+As of 2012, Pacific Airlines operated more than 40 daily flights to domestic destinations from its main operating base at Tan Son Nhat International Airport.